 and chunks of dark chocolate

-Inspired by friends that know this love language inside out, it’s possible to close your eyes and briefly transport yourself to a quaint city in Southern Italy or the cliff sides of Santorini — enjoying with gratitude the fruits of every farmer’s labour that planted and harvested every morsel our bellies now receive.
+Close your eyes and briefly be transported to a Sicilian cafe, or the cliff sides of Santorini.
+There, you enjoy with gratitude the fruits of every farmer’s labour that planted and harvested every morsel your bellies receive.

 RECIPE: SAVORY NUT & SEED LOAF